bpevs/bext/examples/preact/README.md

 A Preact-Rendered Chrome/Firefox extension built with Bext.

-Note: Since is also used for internal dev.
-In your own app, the `browser` dependency should point to `jsr:@bpev/bext`.
-Also, the `internal-dev-only` tasks can be removed.

 Uses:

 - `background.ts` logs url to extension console for each new tab update